intentor/adic/README.md

 	.RegisterExtension<UnityBindingContainerExtension>();
 ```

+**Good practice:** identifiers can be any object.
+However, it's recommended to use only strings and enums.

 ##### Adding the attribute

 In the `MonoBehaviour` that should receive injection only from a certain container, add the `InjectFromContainer` attribute with the container's identifier: